Items tagged “echocardiography”

 Non-compaction of the left ventricle

 Non-compaction of the left ventricle, also known as spongiform cardiomyopathy or left ventricular non-compaction (LVNC) is a phenotype of hypertrophic ventricular trabeculations and deep interventricular recesses.
-It has been hypothesized to result from arrest of normal myocardial compaction dur...
+It has been hypothesized to result from the arrest of normal myocardial compaction...

-Takotsubo cardiomyopathy (TC) (a.k.a. apical ballooning syndrome) is a condition characterized by transient regional abnormal cardiac wall motion, not confined to a single coronary arterial territory.
-It has been described predominantly in postmenopausal women, often following exposure to sudden...
+Takotsubo cardiomyopathy, also known as stress cardiomyopathy, apical ballooning syndrome, or broken heart syndrome, is a condition characterized by transient regional abnormal cardiac wall motion, not confined to a single coronary arterial territory.
+Epidemiology It has been described predomi...

 Hemochromatosis (cardiac manifestations)